 My least favorite word in the whole world is budget.
 I may be a Disney blogger at night and on my days off – but when I’m not blogging, I’m working a normal day job just like everyone else.
 I’m a veterinary technician, and while I love my job and wouldn’t do anything else, it doesn’t exactly leave a ton of extra cash to constantly go to Disney.

 Still, I’m a believer in making things work with your limited finances, and I’ve found many tips and tricks over the years to make sure I save as much money as possible so I can still go to Disney, and also continue to pay things like, you know…the rent.
-Here are a few tips I use to make sure I can afford to go to Disney (and other fun vacations) and save a few pennies along the way!
+Here are a few tips I use to make sure I can afford to go to Disney on a budget and save a few pennies along the way!

 **this post contains affiliate links!
 This means I may receive financial compensation for my recommendations.
 Please see my disclaimer for more information!**

 My Disney Visa has saved me soooo much money on Disney parks and items in the past few years since I opened it!
 You get 1% cash back in the form of Disney Reward Dollars on every purchase, and 2% on Disney purchases – as well as 2% on groceries, dining and more!
 I often put all my expenses leading up to a Disney trip on this card, so I have a gift card LOADED with points to use when I head to the parks!
 Almost all my souvenirs from my past three trips have been paid for exclusively with my Rewards card.
 I’ve also used it to pay for my dining reservations at Disneyland (where they don’t have the dining plan).